mateusadada/DAD1-UDESC/README.md

 Used during the evolution of exercises and the final project:

-- Natural structures
+- Natural structures.
-- Linked lists, linked queues and linked stacks
+- Linked lists, linked queues and linked stacks.
-- Balanced trees
+- Balanced trees.
-- Algorithms for manipulating structures
+- Algorithms for manipulating structures.

 ## 📋 Prerequisites